 Sec.
 17. The Fundraising Chair shall be the Chairman of the Fundraising Committee and shall be responsible for the organization of all fundraising activities.

 Sec.
-18. The Graduate Relations Chair shall be the Chairman of the Graduate Relations Committee, shall serve as the editor of the Chapter Newsletter, and shall be responsible for fulfilling the duties of the Graduate Relations Committee according to By-Law VII, Sec.
-5, Subsection E. This office shall be a 2 year commitment.
+18. The Graduate Relations Chair shall be the Chairman of the Graduate Relations Committee, shall serve as the editor of the Chapter Newsletter, and shall be responsible for fulfilling the duties of the Graduate Relations Committee.
+This office shall be a 2 year commitment.
 The senior chair shall be responsible for directing the Graduate Relations Committee and shall prepare the incoming Graduate Relations Chair.
 They shall also be responsible for publishing the semester newsletter to be sent to the Chapter, Chapter alumni, Province and national listservs.

 Sec.
 19. The Co-Social Chairs shall be the Chairmen of the Social Committee and shall be responsible for the organization of all brotherhood events.

 Sec.
-20. The Scholarship Chair shall be the Chairman of the Scholarship Committee and shall be responsible for fulfilling the duties of the Scholarship Committee according to By-Law VII, Sec.
-5, Subsection D.
+20. The Scholarship Chair shall be the Chairman of the Scholarship Committee.
 Sec.
 21. The Webmaster shall be responsible for updating the Chapter website at least once a month and shall be responsible for maintaining the Chapter and alumni e-mail listserv.

-Sec.
-22. The Province Correspondent shall be responsible for the procurement of current addresses of all chapters in the province as well as national officers; shall initiate and maintain regular correspondence within the province; shall keep the Chapter abreast of activities within the Province; and shall inform other chapters of the activities at the Chapter.
-He shall provide timely information regarding the Province Assembly and Grand Council Conventions.

 Ordinance 7

 Committees and Their Duties

 Sec.
-1. The Chapter shall have the following tiered-structure for standing committees
+1. The Chapter shall have the following for standing committees; Executive, Judiciary (Tier Two), Legislative (Tier Two), Scholarship (Tier One), Graduate Relations (Tier One), , Social (Tier One), and Risk Management (Tier Two).

-Sub-Sec.
-A. The following committees shall be considered Tier One committees: Finance, Fundraising, Graduate Relations, Professional Relations, Scholarship, Social, and Legacy.
-All Active members are required to join one Tier One committee of their preference.

-Sub-Sec.
-B. The following committees shall be considered Tier Two committees: Judicial, Legislative, Risk Management, and Chapter House.
-Active members are not required to join a Tier Two committee since these committees may not meet at regular intervals or even in person.

 Sec.
-2. No additions to By-Law VII, Sec 2, of the Uniform Collegiate Chapter By-Laws.
+2. The Chapter may also have the followings as standing committees when required; Finance (Tier One), Fundraising (Tier One), Professional Relations (Tier One), Interfraternity, Chapter House (Tier Two), Legacy (Tier One).

 Sec.
 3. No additions to By-Law VII, Sec 3.